Srikiranmayee/GitImport/replit.md

-# Replit GitHub Importer - Authentication Dashboard
+# BookShare - Book Exchange Platform

 ## Overview

-This is a full-stack web application that allows users to import their GitHub repositories into Replit with Google authentication.
-The application provides a dashboard interface for managing the import process, tracking project status, and troubleshooting common issues.
+This is a full-stack web application that allows users to share and collect books within their community using Google authentication.
+The application provides role-based dashboards for book donors and collectors, with modern Google Identity Services (GSI) authentication.
+Users can donate books with photos and pickup locations, or search and request books from other community members.

 ## User Preferences

 Preferred communication style: Simple, everyday language.

+## Recent Changes (July 24, 2025)

+- ✓ Integrated user's existing book exchange codebase from GitHub
+- ✓ Updated from legacy Google API to modern Google Identity Services (GSI)
+- ✓ Fixed Google authentication script loading issues
+- ✓ Added book exchange data models to database schema
+- ✓ Created role-based authentication (donor/collector roles)

 ## System Architecture